wearehanno/oskar/README.md

 - `slack.token` (or `SLACK_TOKEN` for Heroku) is the token of your team's Slackbot (you can create a new Slackbot here: https://yourteam.slack.com/services/new/bot)

 If you want to broadcast all user feedback to a channel instead of to each user individually:
 - `slack.channelId` (or `CHANNEL_ID` for Heroku) defines the channel where Oskar will broadcast all user messages.
 Add this parameter if you don't want Oskar to send the status feedback to each user's direct message channel.
-On Heroku, don't add quotes around the parameter like for the disabledUsers or disabledChannels parameters, just the channel ID: CXXXXXX
+On Heroku, don't add quotes around the parameter, just the channel ID: CXXXXXX

 Additionally you can disable specific channels or users:
 - `slack.disabledUsers` (or `DISABLED_USERS` for Heroku) to disable **users** if you want specific people on your team to not receive any Oskar messages at all (Go here to find out your user IDs: https://api.slack.com/methods/users.list/test).
 When using Heroku, make sure to put the list IDs into quotes like this: "UXXXXXX", "UYYYYYY"